Private Market Update - February 2023

 Expand Image

-The Buyer’s Market Persists
+The Buyer’s market persists

 Forge’s trading platform saw an uptick in both buy and sell IOIs which left the overall buy-sell distribution relatively unchanged.
 The overall volume of new IOIs on the Forge platform increased sharply in January, with a more than 40% increase month-over-month.